siddharth2011/siddharth2011.github.io/README.md

 ## Experience

-**Backend Developer (ML) @ W4m.ai (_Feb 2024 - Present_)**
+**Software Engineer (Backend) - ML @ W4m.ai (_Feb 2024 - Present_)**
-- Integrated text-to-speech functionality into core AI search services.
+- Conducted extensive research and development to enhance the efficiency of text-to-speech models for scalable deployment, successfully integrating this functionality into core AI search services.
-- Conducted extensive research and development to enhance the efficiency of text-to-speech models for scalable deployment.
+- Engaged in the implementation of RAG using Mixtral and Llamaindex technologies, working on language models such as Llama-3, and conducting extensive testing across multiple domains.
-- Currently engaged in the implementation of RAG using Mixtral and Llamaindex technologies
+- Contributed to the development of a website for Arizona State University’s EPICS program, utilizing React for the front-end and FastAPI for the back-end

 **Graduate Teaching Assistant - Software Validation Verification and Testing @ Arizona State University (_Aug 2022 - Jul 2023_)**
 - Assisted Dr. Tuzmen in teaching, grading the assignments, and preparing and revamping teaching materials for a class of 125+ students for 2 consecutive terms.